Cold Email Follow Up Timing: Best Schedule for 2026

 Hi [Name],

-Since then, I came across [relevant article/stat/insight] that might be useful as you [work on initiative/solve problem].
+Since then, I came across [relevant insight] that might be useful as you work on [initiative].
 Thought I’d share: [link]

-Still interested in exploring how we might help [Their Company] achieve similar results.
-Are you open to a quick 15-minute call next week?
+Still happy to explore how we might help [Their Company] get similar results.
+Open to a quick 15 minutes next week?

 Template 2: The Case Study Follow-Up